thekeeno/fishtex/content/theatre.md

 author = "Fish Lasers"
 +++

-I am currently looking forward to sound designing The Metamorphosis as the Pilch Studio and lighting designing The 25th Annual Putnam County Spelling Bee at Queen's College Gardens.
+I am currently looking forward to sound designing The Metamorphosis at the Pilch Studio and lighting designing a selection of Edinburgh Fringe shows.

 ### As Sound Designer